 “a global conscious collective that, like a forest web of life, reciprocates and invigorates, nurtures and heals, cross-pollinating regenerative practices for a healthy, thriving future”

 Upcoming Zoom Regeneratives

-continue reading for summaries of past ZR 1 – 29
+There are many posts and stories on Zoom Regen here, but do continue reading below ‘Background’ for summaries of past ZR 1 – 33

 Zoom Regenerative (ZR) started its life back in April 2020, shortly after lockdown in the UK.
 Its purpose was to create a global online forum of learning and sharing, an online space for a regenerative community of practice.

 There was purposefully no definition of “regenerative” and no defined scope as to what would be covered, but rather an open canvas to ‘mash up’ regenerative practices, to seek, explore and discuss what emerges when two or more seemingly unrelated topics are put together.
 And, importantly as a host, to give guests space to share and participants to explore, aware that some guests would we waking, some having midday meals whilst others winding down at the end of a working day, it is important that ZR’s have a relaxed, informal and safe environment.